marcoalopez/Python_course/notebooks/installing_Python.md

 ![image-20221215134600921](https://github.com/marcoalopez/Python_course/blob/main/img/image-20221215134600921.png?raw=true)

-These files are a very useful way to share Python environments and ensure, for example, that anyone else using your code does so in exactly the same environment as you regardless of the operating system or machine where the code runs.
+These files are a useful way to share Python environments and ensure, for example, that anyone else using your code does so in exactly the same environment as you regardless of the operating system or machine where the code runs.

-To use an ``environment.ylm`` file, you first need to create a con environment using the YALM file as follows
+To create a conda environment using an ``environment.ylm`` file from the command lines use (if you are in the folder containing the ``environment.ylm`` otherwise you will have to specify the path)

 ``>conda env create -f environment.yml``

 This will create a new conda environment called with the name defined within the ``environment.ylm`` file.

-To create an ``environment.ylm`` from a specific conda environment yo can do as follows
+To create an ``environment.ylm`` file from a specific conda environment do as follows

 ```
 >conda activate my_env